oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 > [GitHub makes tools available to simplify the
 > process](https://github.com/github/renaming).
 This
 > document presently uses `master` so that it aligns with
 > the current content of the TC's GitHub repos.
+The TC's intent is to switch to using
+> * **published** -- default branch, contains only OASIS-published content (i.e., Committee Specifications, OASIS Standards)
+> * **working** -- active branch for creation and editing of work products

 ### Figure 1: New Work Product Launch